stefano-ortona/logistic-regression-neural-network/README.md

 - _iteration_: same as above
 - _threshold_: same as above
 - _costs_: a list containing all cost function values computed during training every 100th iteration
-- _w_: a (n,1) numpy vector, containing the values of the parameter $w$ with n features
+- _w_: a (n,1) numpy vector, containing the values of the parameter w with n features
-- _b_: real number parameter $b$
+- _b_: real number parameter b
-- _prediction_train_: a (1,$m$) vector where each element is either 0 or 1, representing the output classification of the model for each training example
+- _prediction_train_: a (1,m) vector where each element is either 0 or 1, representing the output classification of the model for each training example
-- _prediction_test_: a (1,$m^{'}$) vector where each element is either 0 or 1, representing the output classification of the model for each test example
+- _prediction_test_: a (1,m') vector where each element is either 0 or 1, representing the output classification of the model for each test example

 ### Use the trained Model
-After having trained the model and computed parameters $w$ and $b$, you can use the model to make predictions on new data as follows:
+After having trained the model and computed parameters w and b, you can use the model to make predictions on new data as follows:
 ```python
 from model.logistic_regression import model
 from model.logistic_regression import predict